The most common cause of

 peripheral arterial disease is the buildup of

-plaque on the inside of arteries.
+plaque inside blood vessels called arteries.
 Plaque is made up of

 cholesterol, calcium, and other substances in your

 bloodstream.
-Over time, plaque builds up along the inner walls of the arteries,
+Over time, plaque builds up in the walls of the arteries,

 including the arteries that feed your legs.
 The plaque deposits decrease the